univalence/CeQuilFautDeScalaPourSpark/README.md

 > **Conseils :**
 > 1. Si vous suivez ce didacticiel lors d'une conférence, il est **nécessaire** de la configurer avant, car vous ne disposerez pas de temps suffisant pendant la session pour résoudre les problèmes.
 > 2. Si tout échoue, il y a un PDF du didacticiel dans le répertoire `notebooks`.

-> **Tips:**
-> 1. If you're taking this tutorial at a conference, it's **essential** that you set up the tutorial ahead of time, as there won't be time during the session to work on any problems.
-> 2. Use the [Gitter chat room](https://gitter.im/deanwampler/JustEnoughScalaForSpark) to ask for help or post issues to the [GitHub repo](https://github.com/deanwampler/JustEnoughScalaForSpark/issues) if you have trouble installing or running the tutorial.
-> 3. If all else fails, there is a PDF of the tutorial in the `notebooks` directory.

 ## Prérequis